diegofinni/diegofinni.github.io/README.md

 # My Personal website

+---

-Simple personal website that I made to showcase some of my work, education, and contact info.
+Personal website that I made to showcase some of my personal projects, industry experiences, skills and interests.

-Designed using Webslides
+The website was made using WebSlides and is hosted on Github pages.